artemonster/HoMM-Map-Filter/README.md

 3. Player count<br>
 4. Has dungeon?<br>
 5. Is allied?<br>
-6. ...
+6. Additional applies: has rumors, timed events, local events, quest guards, grail, dragon utopias, dragon dwellings <br>.

 It was designed to fulfill one purpose: filter out all "interersting" maps or me and my gf, for a hot-seat play.
-"Interesting" aspect is purely subjective, based on availability of rumors, events, timed events, quest guards and obelisks (not implemented yet).<br>
+"Interesting" aspect is purely subjective, based on availability of rumors, events, timed events, quest guards and obelisks.<br>
 Currently, only SoD version is supported, because the map format is more or less consistent within this release.
 All previous map versions (RoE and AB) are a pure mess, and adding this case handling would be a waste of time (you're welcome, though :)).

 Usage